vseib/deep-learning-nano-degree/README.md

 ## Description

 The exercises contained in this repository are very diverse.
 I provide a detailed description in the README.md files of each of the subfolders along with my reasoning for the presented solutions.
+All exercises were converted to Python-files.
+The original Jupyter notebooks can be found in Udacity's repository (see Acknowledgments).

+The subfolders are prefixed with the lecture number and contain the following material:

+* 02_neural_networks
+    * lecture 2.5: project 1: predicing bike sharing patterns
+    * lecture 2.6: sentiment analysis

 ## Acknowledgments